nik-rev/derive-aliases/README.md

 All derive aliases must exist at your `crate::derive_aliases`, so invoke the `derive_aliases::define!` macro there.

-You can define aliases in 1 crate, and use them from another.
 You can break `define!` apart into multiple definitions:

 ```rust
 mod derive_alias {